 That’s what the committed Christian desires — that is, to walk with God in a way that is pleasing to God.
 Our hope is that when this life is over and God takes us into His presence in heaven, we will hear Him say to us, “You lived in a way that was pleasing to me.”
 How to do that is spelled out simply and clearly in the bible.
 Let’s take a look.

 Try to pray often each day.
 At the beginning and end of the day, also during the day.
-Long prayers, short prayers, seeking the Lord prayers, driving-in-the-car prayers, at-stop-light prayers, putting-the-kids-to-bed prayers, prayer for someone you are thinking of, and many other scenarios as well.
+Long prayers, short prayers, seeking the Lord prayers, driving-in-the-car prayers, at-stop-light prayers, putting-the-kids-to-bed prayers, praying for souls to be saved prayers, prayer for someone you are thinking of, and many other scenarios as well.
 The key is to develop an attitude, an ongoing habit, of prayer.

 I was reading a devotional the other day, and it suggested what I believe is a terrific way to remain prayerful throughout the day.
 The writer said that as he encountered people, even just passing them by, he would offer a brief, silent prayer for them.
 Often just a few seconds’ worth.
 So I’ve been trying that and have been amazed at how easily it keeps my attention focused on the Lord.